viscoin/viscoin/README.md

 Official Typescript implementation of the Viscoin protocol.

 ## What is Viscoin?
 Viscoin is an experimental digital currency that lives on the internet.
-Payments can be made by anyone, to anyone, any time, anywhere in the world, and are carried out collectively by the network with the use of peer-to-peer technology.
+Payments can be made by anyone, to anyone, at any time, anywhere in the world, and are carried out collectively by the network with the use of peer-to-peer technology.
 Cryptography makes trusting a central authority obsolete when anyone with a computer can verify that a transaction is valid.

 ### Coin Specifications
 | Specification | Value |